 Memorizing scripture is important.
 “I have hidden your word in my heart that I might not sin against you.”
 Psalm 119:11

 I haven’t always been the best mom when it comes to teaching my children to read, meditate on, and memorize the word.
-I felt overwhelmed and didn’t know how — even though I knew it was important.
+At times I felt overwhelmed and didn’t know how — even though I knew it was important.
 I wanted them to love and crave the Bible.
-I was afraid that I would turn it into another demanding chore and that I would somehow screw it up and they would end up resenting me or the Bible itself.
+However, I was afraid that I would turn it into another demanding chore and that I would somehow screw it up and they would end up resenting me or the Bible itself.

 Wow!
 The devil sure is crafty!
 Using fear and lies to hold us back and keep us out of God’s word.